Her round eyes looked down at me. "Yes, Jason?"

 "Yeah.
 I build this huge castle!"
 I threw my hands up, showing her how big it was.
 "It was this big, Mommy."

 "Jason," a voice yelled.
 "Jason," it sounded again, and again, until I felt something hard hitting me upside the head.
 "Dude.
 Pay attention!"
-I heard a snap, as I jolted upwards from my nap.
+I heard a snap, as I jolted upwards.
 Almost falling off my seat, I realized I'd fallen asleep during Study Hall.

 "I was," I groaned, even though we all know that was utter bullshit.